Gluten-Free Chicken Pad Thai Meal Prep (Easy, Flavorful & Healthy)

 • 1 tsp rice vinegar

-• 1 tbsp cooking oil
+• 1 tbsp neutral oil (e.g., avocado or canola)

-• 1/4 cup fresh cilantro, chopped
+• fresh cilantro, for garnish

-• crushed peanuts (optional, for topping)
+• crushed peanuts, for serving (optional)

 • lime wedges, for serving